openebs/openebs/documentation/source/Usecases/couchbase.rst

 Go to the https://20.10.29.203:30438 URL from your browser and perform the following procedure from the UI.

-Note: For a Google cloud Users create Firewall Rules to perform the Couchbase UI

 **Note:**
+* For Google cloud Users, create Firewall Rules to perform tasks using Couchbase UI.

-The NodePort is dynamically allocated and may vary in a different deployment.
+* The NodePort is dynamically allocated and may vary in a different deployment.

 1. In the Couchbase Console, enter your credentials in the **Username** and **Password** fields and click **Sign In**.
 You can now see the console.[The default Username is Administrator and Password is password.
 Enter the credentials to see the console.]
 2. Click **Server Nodes** to see the number of Couchbase nodes that are part of the cluster.
 As expected, it displays only one node.